September 21, 2013

 The films include 35 mm live action, experimental animation and fine art.
 The films are 30- to 90-seconds to facilitate online as well as live screenings.
 None of the films are language specific.
 The artists were selected for the quality and scope of their work and their sensitivity in interpreting the theme.

 “This is a non-partisan event devoted to commemorating and strengthening the ideals of peace both within and among all nations and peoples...with an artists’ interpretation.
 As we move further in the development of course offerings related to trans-media, digital media, and video, the gallery wishes to support students’ exploration of the medium through specific subject matter.
 Joining with films4peace made perfect sense,” says Anica Sturdivant, Interim Director of the Art Galleries of Florida Gulf Coast University.

 “Artists confront us with the challenges that face us at this time,” said Mark Coetzee, films4peace curator. “films4peace are both disturbing and inspiring, responsive to the reality of our time but they also ask us to be responsible for our actions.
 PUMA.Peace wishes to contribute to making the world a better place.
 A world that is safer, more peaceful and more creative.
-We are honoured to have The Art Galleries of Florida Gulf Coast University join us in this important initiative.”
+We are honored to have The Art Galleries of Florida Gulf Coast University join us in this important initiative.”

-Curator Mark Coetzee has invited 21 artists to create 17 new works
+Curator Mark Coetzee has invited 21 artists to create 17 new works:

 Janet Biggs (USA)